-In case, you’re lazy to calculate it yourself, just download our brand new free iOS App, Tripsget, and it will tell you how much you will need based on your own preferences.
+In case, you’re lazy to calculate the cost of a trip to Scotland (or cost of a trip to Edinburgh), just download our brand new free iOS App, Tripsget, and it will tell you how much you will need based on your own preferences.
 Check this post about Tripsget Trip Cost Calculator to learn more about the app.

 Anyway, let’s continue with the Edinburgh prices in this post.
-Let’s start with the transport prices in Scotland.
+I’m sure you would like to know: is Edinburgh expensive to visit or not?
+However, let’s start with the transport prices in Scotland.

 A bus to the airport (Airlink) would cost you £4.5 one way and the tram to the airport is £5.5 one way.